 Billboard property lease expenses represented 34% of total billboard revenues in 2024, 35% in 2023 and 33% in 2022.
 The decrease in billboard property lease expenses as a percentage of total billboard revenues in 2024 compared to 2023 is primarily due to lower variable billboard property lease costs driven by higher relative revenue performance in advertising markets that have lower variable billboard property lease costs and lower revenue performance in advertising markets that have higher variable billboard property lease costs (see Item 8., Note 5.
 Leases to the Consolidated Financial Statements) and the impact of new and lost locations, including through acquisitions.
-The increase in billboard property lease expenses (see Item 8., Note 5.
-Leases to the Consolidated property lease expenses (see Item 8., Note 5.
-Leases to the Consolidated property lease expenses (see Item 8., Note 5.
-Leases to the Consolidated Financial Statements) and the impact of new and lost locations, including through acquisitions.
-The increase in variable billboard property lease expenses (see Item 8., Note 5.
+The increase in billboard property lease expenses as a percentage of total billboard revenues in 2023 compared to 2022 is primarily due to an increase in variable billboard property lease expenses (see Item 8., Note 5.
 Leases to the Consolidated Financial Statements), which are primarily attributable to total billboard revenue increases in large markets and high profile locations, and the impact of new locations, including through acquisitions.